-The ground floor in our multi-storey car park, opposite Main Outpatients, is exclusively for patients.
+Level one (ground floor) and level two in our multi-storey car park, opposite main outpatients, are exclusively for patients.
 There are other car parks near most entrances.
 Charges apply: On your return take your ticket to the nearest pay kiosk.
-Blue badge holders may park outside Main Outpatients and other entrances in designated parking spaces.
+There are disabled spaces on both level 1 and level 2 - these are free for blue badge holders.

 If you need an interpreter or British Sign Language facilitator, please contact the phone number or email address on your appointment letter, giving at least seven days’ notice.

 Most appointment letters are available in large print.
 If you need this service, call the telephone number in large print on the bottom of your appointment letter.

 Smoking, including electronic cigarettes, is not allowed anywhere other than in designated shelters.

 Your appointment letter should tell you which Outpatients entrance number to use, so you can be as close as possible to your clinic.
 It may include a map and/or additional directions.
 Our reception staff will help you check in, or you can use self check-in kiosks.
 You will be asked for some details to ensure we keep our records up to date.